kojix2/chatgpt-cli/README.md

 %system <message>
 ```

-Set a new system message.
-(This behavior is subject to change)
+Set a new system message (this behavior is subject to change).

 ```
 %edit